ash/raku-course/essentials/code-blocks/local-variables/index.md

 {% include menu.html %}

-What if you declare the variable not only in the global scope, but also locally in the block?
+What if you declare a variable not only in the global scope but also locally in the block?

 ```raku
 my $x = 1;